 Let us pray for spiritual awakenings among many people because we believe that the gift of faith in Jesus Christ still has power to change individual lives and to alter the course of nations.

 From the archives of the late Pastor A.C.
-Holmgren December 1990
+Holmgren from December 1990

 Submitted by Pastor Stan

 December 07, 2022